 Being able to tell when your SEO tactics are successful may be a bit trickier for industrial sites; thus it is important to understand web analytics.

-Because the industrial site is likely dealing with a smaller audience using technical terms in search, relevant key phrases may often show low volume numbers in research tools (like AdWords Keyword Tool).
+Because the industrial site is likely dealing with a smaller audience using technical terms in search, relevant key phrases often show very low volume numbers in research tools (like AdWords Keyword Tool).
 However, simply gunning for the highest volume key phrases you can rank for will not prove fruitful.
 Quality of the visit matters, and the right keywords will yield highly targeted visits.
 This is especially the case for manufacturers, where average order value can be astronomical.

-Below are a few tricks that can help augment keyword research:
+Below are a few tips that can help augment keyword research:

-- Use your web analytics to understand which keywords drive the right traffic and why.
+- Use your web analytics and PPC data to tease out which keywords drive the right traffic and why.

 - Look to industrial market segmentation and identify the ideal visitors’ job role and expertise level to better understand the terms they will look for.

-- The winning keyword research cycle: research -> test-> monitor-> analyze-> refocus-> rinse and repeat.
+- The winning keyword research cycle = brainstorm -> research -> test-> monitor-> analyze-> refocus-> rinse and repeat.